Top 109 Scary Coding Interview Questions SOLVED with Answers

 In Java, an entity is an instance of a class.
 For example: Class = “car.”
 Instance/entity = “Cadillac CTS.”

 Array Coding Interview Questions

-An array is the most fundamental data structure, which stores elements at a contiguous memory location.
-It is also one of the darling topics of interviewers and you will hear a lot of questions about an array in any coding interview, e.g. reversing an array, sorting the array, or searching elements on the array.
+It's one of the darling topics of interviewers and you'll hear a lot of questions about arrays in any coding interview, e.g. reversing an array, sorting the array, or searching elements on the array.

 The key benefit of an array data structure is that it offers fast O(1) search if you know the index, but adding and removing an element from an array is slow because you cannot change the size of the array once it’s created.

 In order to create a shorter or longer array, you need to create a new array and copy all elements from old to new.

 Here are the top 12 questions about arrays you're likely to get asked at your coding interview:

 21. How would you check whether an array contains only digits?